-Women with sexual related pain from vestibulodynia may benefit from treatment from TENS using a vaginal probe.
+Women with sexually-related pain from vestibulodynia may benefit from treatment from TENS using a vaginal probe.
 The authors conclude that the system can be used at home after a period of supervision rather than in the clinic.
 It is worth exploring as a treatment.
-Its value in women with unprovoked pain remained unclear - some women with unprovoked vulvodynia might experience an increase in pain but further research is needed.
+Its value in women with unprovoked pain remained unclear – some women with unprovoked vulvodynia might experience an increase in pain but further research is needed.

 The TENS group of patients received an electrical stimulation through a calibrated dual-channel TENS unit called a YSY-EST device delivered through a plastic vaginal probe containing sensors.
 This probe (PERIPROBE or VAG2ST) is 20mm in diameter and 110mm in length and held in the vagina for 15 minutes of 10Hz frequency and pulse duration of 50 microseconds followed by 15 minutes of 50Hz frequency and pulse duration of 100 microseconds (i.e. each session was 30 minutes in total).
 20 sessions were given twice a week.
 Most TENS machines allow the user to choose between continuous, burst and modulated outputs.
 A modulated output is better to the patient in terms of comfort as it fluctuates from a pre-set limit to zero and back again.
 We are currently looking into where this system can be purchased in the UK.
 If you are interested please email us at email@example.com.